 In order to fulfill the primary mission of the program, a strategic plan has been developed that includes overall goals and objectives plus specific program student learning outcomes assessment goals.
 Click here for more information.

-Radiography program faculty advise interested students throughout their college career.
-During the first two years, students enroll in general education courses and complete required prerequisite courses.
+Radiography program faculty coordinate with the School of Health Professions’ Student Services in the advisement of students throughout their college career.
+The program is divided into two phases and generally takes a minimum of four years to complete.
+In the first, or prerequisite, phase students enroll in the University of Missouri‘s required general education courses and complete the Radiography Program's required prerequisite courses.
 Students apply to the radiography program during spring semester of their sophomore year (by February 1st).
 Upon acceptance into the program, students begin professional radiography courses summer semester of their Junior year.
 This professional phase of the program runs for 24 consecutive months.

 In addition to general requirements and courses pertinent to radiography, students in the program will take interdisciplinary courses in cardiology, research, healthcare organization and management, radiation safety, and radiation biology.
 They will also have an opportunity to experience problem based learning (PBL) cases.